What Is FSA?

 Differences between FSA and HSA

-Despite the fact that FSAs and HSAs both permit people to use pretax income for qualified medical costs, there are significant differences between the two account types.
-These incorporate the qualifications, contributions limits, rules for rollovers and changing contribution amounts, and withdrawal penalties.
+Although FSAs and HSAs permit people to use pretax income for qualified medical costs, there are significant differences between the two account types.
+These incorporate the qualifications, contribution limits, rollover rules, changing contribution amounts, and withdrawal penalties.
 We have compiled the main differences below.

 Qualifications